-Standard CMOS Options in the original PC AT-compatible BIOS.
-BIOS Features Award Software enhanced BIOS options.
-Chipset Features Options specific to your system chipset.
-Power Advanced Power Management (APM) Management options.
-PnP/PCI Plug and Play standard and PCI Local Bus Configuration configuration options.
-Integrated I/O subsystems that depend on the inte- Peripherals grated peripherals controller in your system.
-Supervisor/User Password Setting Change, set, or disable a password.
-In BIOS versions that allow separate user and supervisor passwords, only the supervisor password permits access to Setup.
+Options in the original PC AT-compatible BIOS.

+Award Software enhanced BIOS options.

+Options specific to your system chipset.

+Advanced Power Management (APM)

+options.

+Plug and Play standard and PCI Local Bus

+configuration options.

+I/O subsystems that depend on the integrated peripherals controller in your system.

+Change, set, or disable a password.
+In BIOS versions that allow separate user and

+supervisor passwords, only the supervisor password permits access to Setup.
 The user password generally allows only power-on access.

-IDE HDD Auto Automatically detect and configure IDE hard Detection disk parameters.
+Automatically detect and configure IDE hard

+disk parameters.